Battle Worn Lightsabers: An Interview with DCSabers

 Want a lightsaber that looks like it’s traveled around the galaxy, earning scrapes, tarnish and scratches from years of hard-fought battles?
 DCSabers [AFFILIATE LINK], a United Kingdom based custom saber company, specializes in weathered, Old Republic-style lightsaber hilts.
 The company offers some polished finish hilts as well.
-All of his lightsabers are installed with the SaberTec Golden Harvest soundboard.
+All of his lightsabers are empty or installed with the SaberTec Golden Harvest V3 soundboard or Proffieboard.

 EXPLORE SABER SELLERS affiliate links

 This article contains affiliate links.
 If you purchase an item through some links, then SaberSourcing may receive some money at no cost to you.
 Thanks for supporting current and future content!